 Ah, that’s one of the best parts of choosing GMercyU!
 Our classes are small, so you have plenty of opportunities to really get to know your professors and fellow classmates.

-Our spring 2019 student-to-faculty ratio was 10:1.
+Our student-to-faculty ratio is 10:1.
 That means, most of your classes will have fewer than 20 students, and you won’t ever find yourself in a class with hundreds of other students, a fairly common experience at much larger schools.

 Admissions and Aid

 We have a rolling admissions policy, which means you will receive an admissions decision within a couple of weeks after submitting a completed application.
 For more details on what you need to provide, go to our Application Requirements page.

 Ready to apply?
 Fill out your online undergraduate admissions application now!

 Yes!
 In fact, in 2021-2022, 100% of our first-time, full-time students received some kind of financial aid.
 From generous merit scholarships to need-based grants and loans, we’re committed to helping make a great education affordable.